-The primary reason to seek this older ice is to further understand one of the major puzzles of climate system history: why did the climate system change from a dominantly 41- to a 100-kyr glacial cycle about one million years ago?
-Numerous research objectives related to this transition, and the earlier time period, could be addressed with ice core records extending back \sim 1.5 million years, including:
+The primary reason to seek this older ice is to further understand one of the major puzzles of climate system history: Why did the climate system change from a dominantly 41k- to a 100k- year glacial cycle about one million years ago?
+Numerous research objectives related to this transition, and the earlier time period, could be addressed with ice core records extending back ~ 1.5 million years, including:

-• Evaluating the CO2-climate relationship prior to 800 ka, to determine whether the change to 100-kyr cycles and / or the long-term cooling trend from 1.5 - 0.8 Ma was related to changes in greenhouse gas concentrations.
+- Evaluating the CO2-climate relationship prior to 800 ka, to determine whether the change to 100-kyr cycles and/or the longterm cooling trend from 1.5 - 0.8 Ma was related to changes in greenhouse gas concentrations. - Clarifying whether 23k-year climate cycles are present in ice core records prior to the transition to 100-kyr cycles around 1 Ma.
+The 23k-year cycles are not present in marine proxy records of this age, but are present in both marine records and ice cores after the transition. - Investigating the high-resolution nature of glacial transitions during the 41k-year world.

-- Clarifying whether 23-kyr climate cycles are present in ice core records prior to the transition to 100-kyr cycles around 1 Ma.
-23-kyr cycles are not present in marine proxy records of this age, but are present in both marine records and ice cores after the transition. - Investigating the high-resolution nature of glacial transitions during the 41-kyr world. - Determining if rapid climate change events like Dansgaard-Oeschger events were present during the 41-kyr world.
+Determining if rapid climate change events like Dansgaard-Oeschger events were present during the 41k-year world.

-The 100,000-year 'sawtooth' variability in Antarctic climate over the last 800,000 years is mirrored by generally similar variability in atmospheric carbon dioxide (as well as methane and nitrous oxide, not shown) and global ice volume inferred from deep ocean oxygen isotope records from marine calcium carbonate.
-Whether Antarctic climate followed the ice volume record prior to this time, when ice volume records are dominated by a 40,000-year period, is not known, nor are the mean levels of greenhouse gases and the temporal variability of those levels.
+The 100,000-year 'sawtooth' variability in Antarctic climate over the last 800,000 years is mirrored by generally, similar variability in atmospheric carbon dioxide (as well as methane and nitrous oxide, not shown) and global ice volume inferred from deep ocean oxygen isotope records from marine calcium carbonate.
+Whether Antarctic climate followed the ice volume record prior to this time, when ice volume records are dominated by a 40,000-year period, is not known, neither are the mean levels of greenhouse gases and the temporal variability of those levels.
 Figure from Severinghaus et al. (2013).

 There are two complementary, but very different, ways of accessing ice older than 800,000 years.
 The first is drilling at very low accumulation rate sites in East Antarctica, for example at or near Dome A. This has the advantage of recovering a continuous record, which, in the younger part, can be compared to other ice cores (an important consideration for drilling at very low accumulation sites where record integrity may be an issue).
-A variant of this approach would be to drill destructively (i.e., without producing core) to a depth corresponding to 800,000 years BP if it would save time and money while still recovering the older ice.
+A variant of this approach would be to drill destructively (i.e., without producing core) to a depth corresponding to 800,000 years B.P. if it would save time and money while still recovering the older ice.

 The second method is to make use of "blue ice" sites such as Taylor Glacier (Aciego et al., 2007), Mt.
 Moulton (Dunbar et al., 2008) and Allan Hills (Spaulding et al., 2013; Higgins et al., 2015) where old ice may outcrop at the surface via slow ablation or be present in the shallow subsurface.
-Continuous records may be difficult to find at such sites, but access is much easier and small and less expensive projects are possible.
+Continuous records may be difficult to find at such sites, however discoveries are possible from sites with easier access, through smaller and less expensive projects.
 Different drilling requirements are needed for the two approaches.
-Strategies are outlined in IPICS the Oldest Ice Science Plan http://www.pages-igbp.org/ini/endaff/ipics/intro , with a preference for continuous records, given the potential difficulties of splicing together records of discontinuous and possibly stratigraphically disturbed ice.
-Nonetheless, development of blue ice sampling techniques should continue, given the potential for large volume sampling, very old ice (see below) and the possibility that continuous ice core records will not be discovered.
+Development of blue ice sampling techniques should continue, given the potential for large volume sampling, very old ice (see below) and the possibility that continuous ice core records will not be discovered.
 Consideration of sites where only old ice might be preserved (for example areas where there is no accumulation today but has been in the past) should also continue.